nland13/426-All-Star-Project/README.md

 # NBA All-Star Predictions
 ## Introduction

-Every year the NBA selects 24 of its star players to play in an exhibition "All-Star" game.
+Every year the NBA selects 24 of its star players, 12 from each conference, to play in an exhibition "All-Star" game.
 This game is usually held in the middle of the season and is one of the most anticipated events of the year, serving as the marquee event of the otherwise uniform middle part of the season.

 Being selected as an All-Star is considered a very high honor, and the number of All-Star selections a player has is often one of the first statistics cited to demonstrate a player's greatness.
 Selection to the All-Star game is not just honorific, however, with many endorsement contracts including substantial bonuses for a player who achieves the rank.